edoardociscato/affinitymatrix/README.md

     that is treated as the equilibrium matching of a bipartite one-to-one matching model without frictions and with Transferable Utility.
-For the sake of clarity, in the documentation we take the example of the marriage market and refer to “men” as the observations on one side of the market and to “women” as the observations on the other side.
+For the sake of clarity, in the documentation we take the example of the marriage market and refer to 'men' as the observations on one side of the market and to 'women' as the observations on the other side.
 Other applications may include matching between CEOs and firms, firms and workers, buyers and sellers, etc. An example is provided below.